nus-cs2113-AY2021S2/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `Duke_ip.jar`
+2. Download the latest `ip.jar`
    from [here](https://github.com/Leeyp/ip/releases).

 3. Copy the file to the folder you want to use as the home folder for your Duke.

-4. Open your Command Line Terminal in that folder where `Duke_ip.jar` is located.
-Run Duke with `java -jar Duke_ip.jar`.
+4. Open your Command Line Terminal in that folder where `ip.jar` is located.
+Run Duke with `java -jar ip.jar`.

 5. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will show a list of